 In today’s post, we will have a look at the different parameters of a synchronous generator that should be examined before the installation of the generator.
-To easy understand of the parameters of a generator, you must have knowledge of the synchronous generator resultant circuit.
+To easily understand of the parameters of a generator, you must know the synchronous generator resultant circuit.
 So, let’s get started with the Open Circuit Test and Short Circuit Test of Synchronous Generator.

 Open Circuit Test and Short Circuit Test of Synchronous generator